 The major modes of transportation in Lumpkin are automobile or pedestrian.
 Using a bicycle for transportation is limited, but interest in bicycling as a transportation mode has increased with the advent of spring and fall bicycle events sponsored by the River Valley Regional Commission.
-The annual Fair on the Square Bicycle Ride has been taking place for 15 years.
+The annual Fair on the Square Bicycle Ride has been taking place for 20 years.
 Recently, in the past 5 years, The Fair on the Square Bicycle Ride has grown in popularity, attracting over 160 annual bicyclists from across the state of Georgia, Tennessee, Florida and Alabama.
 This bicycle ride provides a unique way of visiting two state parks - Florence Marina and Providence Canyon - while enjoying the hilly countryside along Omaha and into Lumpkin.
 The widening of U.S. Highway 27 in Chattahoochee and Stewart Counties, completed in 2003, includes a 6-foot paved bicycle lane buffered by a 2-foot rumble strip.
 This bicycle facility prompted an increase in bicycle tourism and facilitated events such as the Fair on the Square Bike Ride.
 Public transportation for Lumpkin residents is provided by Pataula Transit, which is a joint transportation program between Stewart, Randolph, and Quitman Counties.
 The transit system provides transportation for employment and medical appointments.

 Lumpkin is served by major Federal and State roads.
 Georgia Highway 27 crosses the middle of Stewart County in an east-west direction, while U.S. Highway 27 splits the county in a north-south direction.
 U.S. Highway 27 begins in Georgia at the Georgia-Tennessee line and continues south into Florida.
-Georgia Highway 520 crosses the eastern portion of Stewart county in an east-west direction and serves as the primary highway across the southern portion of Georgia.
+Georgia Highway 520 crosses the eastern portion of Stewart County in an east-west direction and serves as the primary highway across the southern portion of Georgia.
 It is a four-lane highway with direct access to the Brunswick port.

-The East-West Railroad lines are owned by the Georgia Department of Transportation, but are leased to the Heart of Georgia Railroad Company, a short-line railroad company.
+The East-West Railroad lines are owned by the Georgia Department of Transportation but are leased to the Heart of Georgia Railroad Company, a short-line railroad company.
 The lines are currently in-active and in need of repair.
 The North-South lines have been abandoned and the tracks pulled up.
 The rail bed is owned by the Georgia Southwestern Railroad.

 The widening of U. S. Highway 27 has a tremendous impact on Lumpkin.
-Neither U.S. Highway 27 nor U.S. Highway 280/GA Highway 520 are at capacity at this time.
-They are not expected to be at capacity in the near future
+Neither U.S. Highway 27 nor U.S. Highway 280/GA Highway 520 are at capacity currently.
+They are not expected to be at capacity soon.

 In 1992, the highest traffic count in Lumpkin was 3,140 average daily trips on Broad Street.
-For that same spot in 2015, the average daily trip figure was 2,500.
+For that same spot in 2020, the average daily trip figure was 2,520.
 In 1992, the average daily trip along GA Hwy.
 27 coming from the east was 1,791.
-By 2015, the number of average daily trips had grown to 1,970.
-Along GA Hwy.
-39C coming from the northwest, the average daily trips into Lumpkin in 1992 was 523.
-This traffic count site was not re-used in 2015; however, further up GA Hwy.
-39C the average daily trips in 2015 were 140.
+By 2020, the number of average daily trips had decreased to 1,650.
+The highest traffic Count for U.S. 27 in Stewart County for 2020 is 3,680 and is four miles north of Lumpkin.